<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Bridging Your Service

-If you're an Hourly or Management employee who's taken an extended leave of absence from AT&T, and if AT&T gave you a new NCS date, you may be dealing with bridging.
+If you're an hourly or management employee who's taken an extended leave of absence from AT&T, and if AT&T gave you a new NCS date, you may be dealing with bridging.
 "Bridging" can complicate pension calculations.
 Often, the Fidelity pension service will not be able to provide an employee with bridging with a pension estimate online, and you’ll have to order manual calculations.

 There are various rules regarding bridging.
 One important thing to note is that if you leave AT&T and come back, your NCS is not instantly credited from the day you return.
 There is a waiting period until you can take credit for your years of service during your second tenure.

-Note: We recommend you read the AT&T Summary Plan Description.
+Be sure to read the AT&T Summary Plan Description.
 The Retirement Group is not affiliated with AT&T.

 Next Steps: Pension Plan